vmstio/docs/content/infrastructure/translation.md

 ### DeepL

 [DeepL](https://www.deepl.com/whydeepl) is used as the translation API for our main web interface and client API.
+It is known for its accuracy and ability to grasp nuances in language better than many other translation services.

 DeepL is free for limited use, but we pay for the professional plan which has additional data security standards that delete requests from their servers after they are translated.